enesiyidil/SocialMedia/readme.md

 # Social Media
 ## Project Description
-In the project simulating a social media platform, a RestFul API-based structure was implemented, adhering to a micro services architecture.
+In the project simulating a social media platform, a RestFul API-based structure was implemented, adhering to a microservice architecture.
 Spring Framework components such as Spring Boot, Web, Security, and Data JPA were integrated to establish a layered structure, ensuring that each service is designed to perform specific functionalities.
 The project's dependencies were managed using Gradle, and it was made testable through Docker containers.
 Leveraging Docker's flexibility and portability advantages,